 Gindelwald is an iconic Switzerland sight.
 There are PLENTY of hikes and viewpoints, and it’s the perfect place to go if you want a relaxed day full of incredible views (and that classic Swiss architecture!).

 If you like mountains, you can’t come to Switzerland and miss Zermatt and the Matterhorn!
 The Matterhorn TOWERS over Zermatt and is quite the sight to see.
 Zermatt itself is adorable and is the best place to unwind after a day of skiing, hiking, or going up to Gornergrat.
 Here’s the best time to go to Zermatt and the Gornergrat.

 I don’t know why this place isn’t on most Switzerland highlights lists!
 I absolutely LOVE Gruyeres.
 First of all, they’re famous for their CHEESE and CHOCOLATE.
 That’s what Switzerland’s known for!!!
 Secondly – they have the Alien Bar.
 That’s freaking awesome.
 Finally, it’s the cutest town EVER.
 Do you really need any more convincing?

 What do the Little Mermaid, Queen, and Jazz all have in common?!
-Montreaux!
-Located on Lake Geneva, Montreaux is an incredibly beautiful and exciting place to go.
-There’s a Freddie Mercury statue looking over the lake, the famous Montreaux Jazz Festival, the Queen Experience, and the castle that inspired Prince Eric’s in The Little Mermaid!
+Montreux!
+Located on Lake Geneva, Montreux is an incredibly beautiful and exciting place to go.
+There’s a Freddie Mercury statue looking over the lake, the famous Montreux Jazz Festival, the Queen Experience, and the castle that inspired Prince Eric’s in The Little Mermaid!